The Farm House (Bar Harbor, Maine): Description

 The main part of the house is a typical 19th-century Cape house, with ells on either side, and a wing extending south on from the western ell.
 The house is finished in clapboards and rests on a cut stone foundation.
 The interiors were substantially altered by Arthur McFarland's designs during the 1920s, although some early Federal and Greek Revival features have been retained.
 McFarland's Colonial Revival features include extensive use of wood paneling, as well as the use of chair rails, picture rails, and crown molding.
 The property also includes a caretaker's cottage, built in 1929 to a McFarland design, and a later, more modern garage.

-The Farm House property was purchased in 1916 by Robert Hall McCormick, and given to his daughter Mildred in 1922.
+The Farm House property was purchased in 1916 by Robert Hall McCormick for his wife, the former Sarah Lord Day of New York and given to his daughter Mildred in 1922.
 She commissioned Farrand and McFarland to transform what had been a farm property into a summer estate.
 The designs of Farrand for the landscape received favorable notice in 1934 from the Garden Club of America, and the estate as a whole is reflective of a trend in Bar Harbor for summer properties that were less expensive to maintain.
 The property is one of a modest number of summer estates to survive Bar Harbor's devastating 1947 fire.